What is UCG-GTL

 UCG - Underground Coal Gasification

 UCG technology is the process of converting coal into syngas, similar in method to the surface gasification method.
-However, the difference is that the drilled cavity in the coal seam acts as the reaction chamber so that the gasification process takes place underground instead of at the surface.
-GTL involves the process of converting syngas produced via UCG technology into liquid hydrocarbon product via the Fischer-Tropsch process.
-The combination of the two technologies UCG and GTL is called Coal to Liquids (CTL).
-The end products include synthetic diesel, synthetic petroleum, synthetic waxes, lubricants, chemical feedstock, hydrogen, methanol and dimethyl ether.
-In addition, electricity can also be generated using UCG syngas as feedstock to gas turbine generators.
-Read more
+However, the difference is that the drilled cavity in the coal seam acts as the "chemical" reaction chamber so that the gasification process takes place underground instead of at the surface.

 GTL - Gas To Liquids